DaddyWarbucks/feathers-fletching/docs/hooks.md

 **Custom Cache Maps**

-The hook may be provided a custom `Map` instance to use as its memoization cache.
-Any object that implements `get()`, `set()`, and `clear()` methods can be provided and async methods are supported.
-This means that the cache can even be backed my redis, etc.
+The hook must be provided a custom `CacheMap` object to use as its memoization cache.
+Any object that implements `get(context)`, `set(context)`, and `clear(context)` methods can be provided and async methods are supported.
+This means that the cache can even be backed by redis, etc. This is also how you can customize the eviction policy on `clear()`.

-The cache will grow without limit when using a standard javascript `Map` and the resulting memory pressure may adversely affect your performance. `Map` should only be used when you know or can control its size.
-It is highly encouraged to use the `LruCacheMap` from feathers-fletching which implements an LRU cache.
+The cache will grow without limit when using a standard javascript `Map` for storage and the resulting memory pressure may adversely affect your performance. `Map` should only be used when you know or can control its size.
+It is highly encouraged to use the `LruCacheMap` from `feathers-fletching` which implements an LRU cache.

 ```js
 import { contextCache, LruCacheMap  } from 'feathers-fletching';